agargallis/agargalliis/README.md

 <a href="https://agargallis.github.io">↗️Check Me↖️</a>

 # 👋 Hi, I'm Antonis Gargallis
-- 🎓 **Education**: Department of Informatics and Telecommunications.
+- 🎓 **Education**: Department of Informatics and Telecommunications in  National & Kapodistrian University of Athens.
 - 💻 **Skills**: Learner in C and VHDL.
  <p align="center">
   <a href="">